lucille1993/DoggApp/README.md

 # DoggApp
-An app that show multiple different Dogs with a colorful changing background.
+An app that shows different Dogs.